dewi-Xll/dewi-Xll/README.md

 - 👋 Hallo my name is dewi lestari you can call me dewi
-- 👀 saya tertarik dengan dunian pemrograman
+- 👀 saya tertarik dengan dunia pemrograman
-- 🌱 Currently I am studying at SMK 1 Indralaya Selatan
+- 🌱 Currently I am studying at SMK 1 Indralaya Selatan -🍬 hobi saya bernyanyi
-- 💞️ Saya ingin berkolaborasi ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+-

 <!---
 dewi-Xll/dewi-Xll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.